Construction Accident Lawyer NYC

 To get help with filing your workers’ compensation claim, call our NYC workers’ compensation attorneys at 212-514-5100.

-Who Can Be Liable For a Construction Accident in NYC?
+Who Can Be Held Liable for a Construction Accident in NYC?

 A construction accident lawsuit filed on your behalf usually goes against the building owner and the General Contractor.
 However, it is never against your employer.
 Therefore, you usually lose the right to sue your employer for compensation if you are injured in a construction accident.